 Best Carbon Steel Pan at a Glance

-Here's a quick look at our favorite carbon steel pans, including features and buying options.
+Here's a quick look at our favorite carbon steel pans, with features and buying options.

-Unless you go with a boutique brand, carbon steel skillets are all very similar in design and performance (even if they're expensive and pretty, the performance will be similar to inexpensive pans).
+Unless you go with a boutique brand, carbon steel skillets are all similar in design and performance (and even if they're expensive and pretty, the performance will be similar to inexpensive pans).
 The biggest difference to understand is the thickness, or gauge, of the carbon steel.
 Thinner pans will heat faster but less evenly and have less heat retention than thicker pans.

 There's no right or wrong pan thickness.
-If you want a lighter pan you can maneuver easily, go with a thinner one.
-If you want a pan that retains heat almost as well as cast iron (excellent for searing steaks), go with a thicker one.
+If you want a lighter pan you can maneuver easily, go with a thinner one (like the Vollrath).
+If you want a pan that retains heat almost as well as cast iron (excellent for searing steaks), go with a thicker one (like Matfer-Bourgeat).
 They will all perform well as long as you let them pre-heat enough to distribute the heat evenly.

-Note that the larger the gauge number, the thinner the pan--so looking at millimeters is easiest for most people.
+Note that the larger the gauge number, the thinner the pan--so looking at millimeters is easiest.